luckyrabbit85/nginx-gunicorn-secure-flask-minikube/README.md

-# Project ML-Deploy-Docker-Nginx-Gunicorn-Flask
+# Crafting a Secure Flask App: Deploying with Nginx and Gunicorn on Minikube for Maximum Protection
 ## Overview

-This project exemplifies the setup of a web application stack using Docker, Nginx, Gunicorn, and Flask, tailored for deploying a machine learning application.
-It offers a blueprint for deploying a Flask-based machine learning application served by a Gunicorn server.
-Additionally, it integrates an Nginx reverse proxy for efficient management of HTTP and HTTPS requests.
+This project details a comprehensive strategy for building a resilient web application setup utilizing Kubernetes, Docker, Nginx, Gunicorn, and Flask, specially designed for deploying machine learning applications.
+It provides a structured guideline for deploying a Gunicorn-served Flask-based machine learning application, including an Nginx reverse proxy for efficient HTTP and HTTPS request management.
+With a primary focus on deploying and rigorously testing a secure Flask web application within a Minikube cluster, the project underscores the importance of adhering to security best practices.
+This encompasses not only utilizing non-root user configurations in Dockerfiles, optimizing image sizes, and implementing essential SSL/TLS encryption but also includes measures to prevent the leakage of sensitive information, ensuring a robust and secure deployment environment.

 ![Architecture](https://lh6.googleusercontent.com/UQJjOnPSiafDTICrSyDzAA7civKZvIyVAwxJIFDAMaTqegYHGXzlaaFIVmUtS36vSQ5qqcMJrIWWUVydAgx0C6LfZKWEO0Lfn0T-c0Nb3S63BRhQ9T3r_Ti7N_5exNJ5pDN2CPIH4OHZ6W5AQaNyRn4)